 Lipitor (atorvastatin) is a statin, or cholesterol-lowering therapy, manufactured by Pfizer.
 It is approved by the U.S. Food and Drug Administration to prevent cardiovascular disease and to treat dyslipidemia, or abnormal levels of lipids in the blood.

 How Lipitor works

-They also have immunomodulatory and anti-inflammatory properties that may help to protect the vascular system, delaying blood vessel changes that occur in scleroderma and reducing scarring or fibrosis.
+They also have immunomodulatory and anti-inflammatory properties; as a result, Lipitor should improve blood flow and may help protect the vascular system by delaying blood vessel changes that occur in scleroderma and reducing scarring or fibrosis.